 Angle-Closure Glaucoma

-Many people who develop closed-angle glaucoma have an abnormally narrow drainage angle for starters.
+People who develop closed-angle glaucoma have an abnormally narrow drainage angle, and is based on the eye’s anatomy.
 This narrow angle may never cause any problems, so it may go undetected for life.

-If you have a narrow drainage angle, sudden dilation of your pupils may trigger acute angle-closure glaucoma.
+With a narrow drainage angle, sudden dilation of your pupils may trigger acute angle-closure glaucoma.
 Pupils become dilated in response to darkness, dim light, stress, excitement, and certain medications.
-These medications include antihistamines, such as desloratadine (Clarinex) and cetirizine (Zyrtec); tricyclic antidepressants, such as doxepin and protriptyline (Vivactil); and eye drops used to dilate your pupils for a thorough eye exam.
+These medications include antihistamines, such as desloratadine (Clarinex) and cetirizine (Zyrtec).
+Tricyclic antidepressants, such as doxepin and protriptyline (Vivactil) are a risk.
+Eye drops used to dilate pupils for a thorough eye exam can also trigger an attack.
+Preventative treatment is key for narrow angles, and a relatively simple laser procedure is usually all that’s needed to treat this condition.

 Low-Tension Glaucoma

 Another form of the disease, poorly understood but not uncommon, is low-tension glaucoma.
 In this form, optic nerve damage occurs even though eye pressure stays within the normal range.
-Why this happens is unknown.
-Some experts believe people with low-tension glaucoma may have an abnormally sensitive optic nerve or a reduced blood supply to the optic nerve caused by atherosclerosis – an accumulation of fatty deposits (plaques) in the arteries – or another condition limiting circulation.
+The exact cause is unknown, but people with low-tension glaucoma may have an abnormally sensitive optic nerve or a reduced blood supply to the optic nerve caused by atherosclerosis – an accumulation of fatty deposits (plaques) in the arteries – or another condition limiting circulation.
 Under these circumstances, optic nerve damage can occur even with normal pressure.
+Treatment includes eye drops to lower eye pressure, laser treatment, or surgery.

 Pigmentary Glaucoma

 Pigmentary glaucoma, a type of glaucoma that can develop in young to middle-aged adults, is associated with a dispersion of pigment granules within the eye.
 The pigment granules appear to arise from the back of the iris.
-When the granules accumulate on and in the trabecular meshwork, they can interfere with the outflow of aqueous humor and cause a rise in pressure.
+When the granules accumulate on and in the eye’s drain, the trabecular meshwork, aqueous humor is impacted and causes a rise in pressure.
 Physical activities, such as jogging, sometimes stir up the pigment granules, depositing them on the trabecular meshwork and causing intermittent pressure elevations.
-This type of glaucoma can usually be easily diagnosed by your ophthalmologist.
+Treatment includes eye drops to lower eye pressure, laser treatment, or surgery.

 Pseudoexfoliative Glaucoma

 This form of secondary open-angle glaucoma occurs when a flaky, dandruff-like material peels off the outer layer of the lens within the eye.
 The material collects in the angle between the cornea and iris and can clog the drainage system of the eye, causing eye pressure to rise.
-Pseudoexfoliative Glaucoma is common in those of Scandinavian descent.
-Treatment usually includes medications or surgery.
+Pseudoexfoliative Glaucoma is common in those of Scandinavian and Eastern European descent.
+Treatment includes eye drops to lower eye pressure, laser treatment, or surgery.

 Traumatic Glaucoma

 Injury to the eye may cause secondary open-angle glaucoma.
 Traumatic glaucoma can occur immediately after the injury or years later.
-It can be caused by blunt injuries that bruise the eye (called blunt trauma) or by injuries that penetrate the eye.
+It can be caused by blunt injuries that bruise the eye or by injuries that penetrate the eye.
 In addition, conditions such as severe nearsightedness, previous injury, infection, or prior surgery may make the eye more vulnerable to a serious eye injury.
+Treatment includes eye drops to lower eye pressure, laser treatment, or surgery.

 Neovascular Glaucoma